adidihareesh/codefury/README.md

 ## 🌍 Live Demo
 **[INSERT VERCEL URL HERE]**

-* **`/dummy-bank` (Victim Site):** Experience the problem firsthand.
-Inject simulated tremors and watch a standard banking security system lock you out.
 * **`/trust-layer` (The Solution):** Step into the future of inclusive finance.
 Generate your baseline token, trigger a tremor, and watch the session dynamically extend, buttons transition to hold-to-confirm, and the transaction safely process.

 ---